tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 #### Pre-upgrade to versions ≥ v1.14.0

+##### Potential restart: OX Connector may get into crash loop

+**Target group:** All deployments using OX App Suite

+**Context:** After upgrade deployments, the OX Connector Pod may enter a CrashLoopBackOff state.

+**Required action**

+- Monitor the OX Connector Pod once the upgrade deployment has completed.
+- If the pod is stuck in CrashLoopBackOff, delete it manually to trigger a fresh restart.

 ##### Updated helmfile behaviour: Remove default MASTER_PASSWORD

 **Target group:** All deployments that do not have set a `MASTER_PASSWORD` yet